geminerald/bugzapp/README.md

 ## Design

 As this is targeted at the technology sector the colour scheme is based on a 'Dark Mode' colour palate since this is common and preferred in this sector and is also prevelant in the imagery of technology.
-The colour scheme was taken from coolers.co and is currently as follows (TBC):
+The colour scheme was taken from [coolers.co](https://coolors.co/1e1e1e-3700b3-03dac6-bb86fc-fdfffc) and is currently as follows:

-### Fonts

-The **Archivo** font was chosen for this project as it was **clear** and **concise** with a variety of different font weights available.
-It is **similar to Helvetica** which is well known throughout the technology field as a popular choice for website design.

-### Icons

-The icons for this project came from [Font Awesome](https://fontawesome.com/6?next=%2F) as they are universally highly regarded as having a great selection of icons for development.

 ### Colours